Dinner is Ready / Mise en Scène

 Mise en Scène approaches a basic and ongoing dilemma that has haunted my creative process for many years, which is confronting me to the basic question that asks about my moral rights as an artist to relate and interpret atrocities using aesthetics as means of expression.
 As if, for the sake of art, one could see harmonic tones, within the ugliness of evil.
 As if, for the sake of existence, one would foreseen light, within the harshness of truth.
 As if, it wouldn’t be possible in any other way.

-The Hunt depicts an ongoing walking/searching/hiding within a primeval, sublime forest, with no clear motive or propose, focusing on the viewer’s uncertain, apprehensive and fearful expectation.
-Just close to it, The Count, deals with time and order in a continuous and systematic rhythm.
+The Hunt, a big wall projection, depicts an ongoing walking/searching/hiding within a primeval, sublime forest, with no clear motive or propose, focusing on the viewer’s uncertain, apprehensive and fearful expectation.

-Lullaby, composed by three video projections, uses the beauty of melodious tunes and the flowing gestural expressions to portray a performance of obscure connotations.
+Lullaby, composed by three small video screens, uses the beauty of melodious tunes and the flowing gestural expressions to portray a musical performance of obscure connotations.

 The Count, a silent video work screened on a monitor, deals with time and order in a continuous, rigorous and systematic rhythm.

 The Question, another video work without sound, which is also screened on a monitor, based on a dialog between two characters of Greek mythology, exposing disturbing aspects concerning the essence of human nature.

 The second space displays work number five, entitled Mise en Scène, a video installation composed by two synchronized projections that depict two surreal landscapes of poetical, yet most disturbing character; a looping tragedy that surpasses the limits of place and time; a theatrical play of recurring beginnings and ends.